The containsDuplicate function takes an array as input and returns true or false depending on the fact that array contains duplicate elements or not

 Time Complexity

 While programming allows us to create virtually anything, the true test of performance arises when we deploy the same code on a significantly larger scale.
-Time Complexity ($T(n)$) is a function that estimates the execution time of an algorithm given the amount of data to be processed as its input.
+Time Complexity ($T(n)$) is a function that estimates the execution time of an algorithm given the amount of data to be processed as its input ($n$).
 It is a common benchmark used to measure an algorithm’s performance.
-Bounds of Time Complexity The output of the time complexity function will be a close estimate of an algorithm’s runtime yet it does not consider other characteristics of the data that could affect runtime....
+Bounds of Time Complexity The output of the time complexity function will be a close estimate of an algorithm’s runtime given the size of its input but it does not consider other characteristics of the input that could affect its runtime. ...

 REST API Requests in Go